utz82/SleizsaDuo/readme.txt

 when trying to use more than 8 KB.

 I tried my best to correct the drum speed shift.
-If you do however find it insufficient, you can try to experiment with the value in line 224 of main.asm.
+If you do however find it insufficient, you can try to experiment with the values in line 217 resp.
+257 of main.asm.

 Note to Programmers
 ===================

 You are free to use Sleizsa Duo in your programs, as long as you credit me.
+Beware that currently not all versions of the Channel F are supported.
+It works best with the original PAL version.

 The routine can be relocated, but make sure the frequency table (.noteTab) is aligned to a $ff byte page boundary.
 The musicData section can reside anywhere in memory.
-There is also some free mem between the drum code and the note table ($8b9-$8ff), which you can use for your own subroutines/data.
+There is also some free mem between the drum code and the note table, which you can use for your own subroutines/data.

 Scratchpad registers r0-r16 including the K register are used, so you'll have to work around that.

+In case you are using external interrupts in your homebrew, you must disable interrupts prior to calling Sleizsa Duo.

 Sleizsa Duo takes all the CPU time, so you can't do much else while music is playing.
-However, the section from line 154-161 could be used to update graphics, as long as the gfx code takes approximately 8 cycles and doesn't destroy the r0-r16.
+However, the section from line 154-155 could be used to update graphics, as long as the gfx code takes approximately 8 cycles and doesn't destroy the r0-r16.